itenfay/Awesome/README.md

 - [WEBlueToothManager](https://github.com/yuhanle/WEBlueToothManager) - 🐱一个蓝牙4.0的智能硬件架构。([blog](https://latehorse.github.io))【 [Priview 1](https://camo.githubusercontent.com/d35e114d02c6b82ccea90e1547d268607362ee41/687474703a2f2f75706c6f61642d696d616765732e6a69616e7368752e696f2f75706c6f61645f696d616765732f3534353735352d343837633230623536646461623832322e706e673f696d6167654d6f6772322f6175746f2d6f7269656e742f7374726970253743696d61676556696577322f322f772f31323430) | [Priview 2](https://camo.githubusercontent.com/d1f9847a9232542113ffdd226ea5b3773f26b5f1/687474703a2f2f75706c6f61642d696d616765732e6a69616e7368752e696f2f75706c6f61645f696d616765732f3534353735352d303161616262356533396130613735302e706e673f696d6167654d6f6772322f6175746f2d6f7269656e742f7374726970253743696d61676556696577322f322f772f31323430) 】

 - [MPBluetoothKit](https://github.com/MacPu/MPBluetoothKit) - This is a block-based framework for building Bluetooth iOS apps using the CoreBluetooth Framework.Its a very powerful and useful,and very easy to use it.

+- [IOS-CoreBluetooth-Mock](https://github.com/NordicSemiconductor/IOS-CoreBluetooth-Mock) - The Core Bluetooth Mock library was designed to emulate Core Bluetooth objects, providing easy way to test Bluetooth-enabled apps.
+As the native Bluetooth API is not supported on a simulator, using this library you can run, test and take screenshots of such apps without the need of a physical phone or tablet.
+You may also start working on the iOS app when your peripheral is still under development.

 ### 手势密码指纹面容ID解锁